rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 // ...
 ```
-We have similar loader rules for each of our commonly-used libraries such as `knockout` and `lodash`.
-The `expose-loader` provided an easy mechanism for us to make third party libraries available both for import in Webpack and in the global scope for legacy code.
+We have similar `expose-loader` rules for each of our commonly-used libraries such as `knockout` and `lodash`.

 ## Discovering Webpack chunks